-(Note: See the UWS Chapter 17 policies for a complete description of offenses & penalties; see the UWS Chapter 17 procedures for campus specific implementation guidelines.)
+UWS 17.09 Conduct subject to disciplinary action.
 In accordance with s.
 UWS 17.08, the university may discipline a student for engaging in, attempting to engage in, or assisting others to engage in any of the following types of nonacademic misconduct:

-- (1) DANGEROUS CONDUCT.
-Conduct that endangers or threatens the health or safety of oneself or another person. - (2) SEXUAL ASSAULT.
+- (1) Dangerous conduct.
+Conduct that endangers or threatens the health or safety of oneself or another person. - (2) Sexual assault.
 Conduct defined in s.
 940.225, Stats.
-(See the State of Wisconsin Crime Statutes and Definitions section of this document) - (3) STALKING.
+(See the State of Wisconsin Crime Statutes and Definitions section of this document.) - (3) Stalking.
 Conduct defined in s.
 940.32, Stats.
-(See the State of Wisconsin Crime Statutes and Definitions section of this document) - (4) HARASSMENT.
+(See the State of Wisconsin Crime Statutes and Definitions section of this document.) - (4) Harassment.
 Conduct defined in s.
 947.013, Stats.
-(See the State of Wisconsin Crime Statutes and Definitions section of this document) - (5) HAZING.
+(5) Hazing.
 Conduct defined in s.
-948.51, Stats. - (6) ILLEGAL USE, POSSESSION, MANUFACTURE, OR DISTRIBUTION OF ALCOHOL OR CONTROLLED SUBSTANCES.
-Use, possession, manufacture, or distribution of alcoholic beverages or of marijuana, narcotics, or other controlled substances, except as expressly permitted by law or university policy. - (7) UNAUTHORIZED USE OF OR DAMAGE TO PROPERTY.
-Unauthorized possession of, use of, moving of, tampering with, damage to, or destruction of university property or the property of others. - (8) DISRUPTION OF UNIVERSITY-AUTHORIZED ACTIVITIES.
-Conduct that obstructs or impairs university-run or university-authorized activities, or that interferes with or impedes the ability of a person to participate in university-run or university-authorized activities. - (9) FORGERY OR FALSIFICATION.
-Unauthorized possession of or fraudulent creation, alteration, or misuse of any university or other governmental document, record, key, electronic device, or identification. - (10) MISUSE OF COMPUTING RESOURCES.
-Conduct that involves any of the following: - (a) Failure to comply with laws, license agreements, and contracts governing university computer network, software, and hardware use.
+948.51, Stats.
+(See the State of Wisconsin Crime Statutes and Definitions section of this document.) - (5) Hazing.
+Conduct defined in s.
+948.51, Stats.

-- (b) Use of university computing resources for unauthorized commercial purposes or personal gain. - (c) Failure to protect a personal password or university-authorized account. - (d) Breach of computer security, invasion of privacy, or unauthorized access to university computing resources. - (11) FALSE STATEMENT OR REFUSAL TO COMPLY REGARDING A UNIVERSITY MATTER.
-Making a knowingly false oral or written statement to any university employee or agent of the university regarding a university matter, or refusal to comply with a reasonable request on a university matter. - (12) VIOLATION OF CRIMINAL LAW.
-Conduct that constitutes a criminal offense as defined by state or federal law. - (13) SERIOUS AND REPEATED VIOLATIONS OF MUNICIPAL LAW.
-Serious and repeated off-campus violations of municipal law. - (14) VIOLATION OF CH.
+- (6) Illegal use, possession, manufacture, or distribution of alcohol or controlled substances.
+Use, possession, manufacture, or distribution of alcoholic beverages or of marijuana, narcotics, or other controlled substances, except as expressly permitted by law or university policy. - (7) Unauthorized use of or damage to property.
+Unauthorized possession of, use of, moving of, tampering with, damage to, or destruction of university property or the property of others. - (8) Disruption of university-authorized activities.
+Conduct that obstructs or impairs university-run or university-authorized activities, or that interferes with or impedes the ability of a person to participate in university-run or university-authorized activities. - (9) Forgery or falsification.
+Unauthorized possession of or fraudulent creation, alteration, or misuse of any university or other governmental document, record, key, electronic device, or identification. - (10) Misuse of computing resources.
+Conduct that involves any of the following: - (a) Failure to comply with laws, license agreements, and contracts governing university computer network, software, and hardware use. - (b) Use of university computing resources for unauthorized commercial purposes or personal gain. - (c) Failure to protect a personal password or university-authorized account. - (d) Breach of computer security, invasion of privacy, or unauthorized access to university computing resources. - (11) False statement or refusal to comply regarding a university matter.
+Making a knowingly false oral or written statement to any university employee or agent of the university regarding a university matter, or refusal to comply with a reasonable request on a university matter. - (12) Violation of criminal law.
+Conduct that constitutes a criminal offense as defined by state or federal law. - (13) Serious and repeated violations of municipal law.
+Serious and repeated off-campus violations of municipal law.
+(14) Violation of ch.
 UWS 18.
-Conduct that violates Ch.
-UWS 18, including, but not limited to, provisions regulating fire safety, theft, and dangerous weapons. - (15) VIOLATION OF UNIVERSITY RULES.
-Conduct that violates any published university rules, regulations, or policies, including provisions contained in university contracts with students. - (16) NONCOMPLIANCE WITH DISCIPLINARY SANCTIONS.
-Conduct that violates a sanction, requirement, or restriction imposed in connection with previous disciplinary action.
+Conduct that violates ch.
+UWS 18, including, but not limited to, provisions regulating fire safety, theft, and dangerous weapons. - (15) Violation of university rules.
+Conduct that violates any published university rules, regulations, or policies, including provisions contained in university contracts with students. - (16) Noncompliance with disciplinary sanctions.
+Conduct that violates a sanction, requirement, or restriction imposed in connection with previous disciplinary action. - (17) Dating violence.
+Violence committed by a student against another person with whom they are in a "dating relationship" as defined in s.
+813.12(1)(ag) Stats.
+(See the State of Wisconsin Crime Statutes and Definitions section of this document.) - (18) Domestic violence.
+Conduct defined as "domestic abuse" in ss.
+813.12(1)(am) and 968.075 Stats.
+(See the State of Wisconsin Crime Statutes and Definitions section of this document.) - (19) Sexual Harassment.
+Conduct defined in s.
+111.32(13) Stats or as defined in Board of Regent Policy that addresses sexual harassment.
+(See the Sexual Harassment chapter of this document.)